MicrosoftDocs/fabric-docs/docs/data-warehouse/data-types.md

 The uniqueidentifier data type is a T-SQL data type, without a matching data type in Parquet.
 As a result, it's stored as a binary type. [!INCLUDE [fabric-dw](includes/fabric-dw.md)] supports storing and reading uniqueidentifier columns, but these values can't be read on the [!INCLUDE [fabric-dw](includes/fabric-se.md)].
 Reading uniqueidentifier values in the lakehouse displays a binary representation of the original values.
 As a result, features such as cross-joins between [!INCLUDE [fabric-dw](includes/fabric-dw.md)] and [!INCLUDE [fabric-dw](includes/fabric-se.md)] using a uniqueidentifier column doesn't work as expected.

-For more details about the supported data types including their precisions, see [data types in CREATE TABLE reference](/sql/t-sql/statements/create-table-azure-sql-data-warehouse?view=fabric&preserve-view=true#DataTypesFabric).
+For more information about the supported data types including their precisions, see [data types in CREATE TABLE reference](/sql/t-sql/statements/create-table-azure-sql-data-warehouse?view=fabric&preserve-view=true#DataTypesFabric).

 ### Unsupported data types